Lysianedon/Librairie-Sema/README.md

 # Sema

-The literature corner of the afrocurious
+The literature corner of the afrocurious.
 Sema is an online library specialised in afro-caribean litterature.
 It provides with a wide selection of books, including personalized suggestions according to your tastes and profile.